 Dry Erase and Mirror Self Portraits

 Drawing a self portrait on a mirror is a really fun and creative activity for all ages.
 All you need are dry-erase markers and a mirror.
 You can use a small hand mirror like we did here, or your kids can make these standing in front of the bathroom mirror.

 This Cheerios self-portrait activity from The Chaos and The Clutter is really unique and fun.
 Critical thinking and fine-motor skills are put to work here.

 This button self portrait craft from No Time for Flashcards is a wonderful activity for toddlers and preschoolers to do as part of an “all about me” theme.

 And there you have it.
 8 Great self-portrait projects for your kids to try at home or the classroom!
 I hope they have as much fun as we had making ours!

-More Fun Arts & Crafts Ideas for Kids:
+More Fun Arts Projects for Kids

 Get the 3-5 Playful Preschool e-Book!

 25+preschool activities by 25 bloggers, 10 printables, 50 links to activities not featured in the book.

 Jackie is a mom, wife, home daycare provider, and the creative spirit behind Happy Hooligans.
 She specializes in kids’ crafts and activities, easy recipes, and parenting.
 She began blogging in 2011, and today, Happy Hooligans inspires more than 2 million parents, caregivers and Early Years Professionals all over the globe.